by Robert Wilkinson

 Though many of the tunes weren’t written by Chris, the album “In Deep” has some of the best Argent tunes ever released.
 So for your enjoyment, here’s the entire album.
 Chris and Rod Argent wrote songs 4, 5, 6, and 7, so enjoy!

-For our finale today, we'll return to the Zombies performing their biggest hits live back in the mid-60s!
+For our triple encore today, we'll return to the Zombies performing their biggest hits live back in the mid-60s!
 Of course, Chris is the bass player.

 First, “She’s Not There”